Oil prices climb as deep freeze shuts US oil wells, curbs refineries

 Prices also gained as Yemen's Iran-aligned Houthi group said it struck airports in Saudi Arabia with drones, raising supply concerns in the world's biggest oil exporter, and on optimism for a global economic recovery amid accelerated COVID-19 vaccine rollouts.

-US West Texas Intermediate (WTI) crude futures gained 82 cents, or 1.4%, to $60.29 a barrel.
+US West Texas Intermediate (WTI) crude futures gained 62 cents, or about 1%, to $60.09 a barrel.
 WTI did not settle on Monday because of a US federal holiday.
 Prices will settle at the close of trading on Tuesday.

 "The unexpected US supply disruption provides another short term price recovery bridge that has likely taken oil prices to a level where markets were eventually heading but just a little bit quicker than expected," Stephen Innes, chief global markets strategist at Axi said in a note on Tuesday.

-The cold weather in the United States halted Texas oil wells and refineries on Monday and forced restrictions on natural gas and crude pipeline operators.
+The cold weather in the US halted Texas oil wells and refineries on Monday and forced restrictions on natural gas and crude pipeline operators.

 The rare deep freeze prompted the state's electric power suppliers to impose rotating blackouts, leaving nearly 3 million homes and businesses without power.